A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Methodology

 \section{Methodology}

 A CNN trained with labelled images learns visual patterns for discriminating those labels.
 In a deep network there can be millions of those patterns, implemented as activation functions (\eg ReLU) within the network features.
 Each feature within a deep network consequently provides a significant piece of visual information for the \emph{description} of images, even if they are not maximally relevant for their discrimination (only the top layer features are).
-By considering all feature activation values for a given image, one is fact looking at everything the network \emph{sees} within the image, as \emph{learnt} from its training.
+By considering all feature activation values for a given image, one is in fact looking at everything the network \emph{sees} within the image, as \emph{learnt} from its training.
 Any visual semantics captured by the neural model will thus be found in those features values, values that we represent as a vector for their analysis.
 The precision and specificity of a vector representation is bounded by the quality and variety of patterns found by the deep network; networks capable of discriminating more image classes with higher precision will provide richer image descriptions.
-To maximize both descriptive accuracy and detail we used the GoogLeNet architecture \citep{GOOGLENET}, a very deep CNN (22 layers) that won the ILSVRC14 visual recognition challenge \citep{ILSVRC15}.
-We used the pre-trained model available in the Caffe deep learning framework \citep{CAFFE}, trained with 1.2M images of the ImageNet test set for the task of discriminating the 1,000 ImageNet hierarchy categories.
+To maximize both descriptive accuracy and detail we used the GoogLeNet architecture \cite{GOOGLENET}, a very deep CNN (22 layers) that won the ILSVRC14 visual recognition challenge \cite{ILSVRC15}.
+We used the pre-trained model available in the Caffe deep learning framework \cite{CAFFE}, trained with 1.2M images of the ImageNet test set for the task of discriminating the 1,000 ImageNet hierarchy categories.
+The GoogLeNet model is composed by 9 \emph{Inception} modules.
+We capture the output of the 1x1, 3x3 and 5x5 convolution layers at the top of each of those 9 modules and build a vector representation with their activation values.
+When an image is run through the trained network, these 27 different layers combined produce over 1 Million activations, expressing the presence and relevance of as many different visual patterns in the input image.
+In our vector-building process we treat all composing features as independent variables.
+Thus, our image high-dimensional, sparse vector representation is composed by over 1M continuous variables.
+All executions described in this paper were performed on two Intel SandyBridge-EP E5-2670/1600 20M 8-core at 2.6 GHz and 64 GB of RAM.
+The code used to process the activation features and to produce all figures and graphs is available at https://github.com/dariogarcia/tiramisu.
+Our experiments use 20,000 images from the ImageNet validation set, which are labelled to 1,000 different classes, including a large variety of objects, animals, plants, etc. Each ImageNet class has a mapping to a different WordNet synset concept, which we will use to our advantage in the evaluation process (see \textit{Evaluation}).
+A sample of the images used is shown in Figure \ref{fig:sample}.